Table of Contents

 When should I run the load test?

-One of the popular time strategies for load tests is to run it early on and based on an easier configuration, at the pre-release stage.
+One of the famous time strategies for load tests is to run it early on and based on a more manageable configuration at the pre-release stage.
 This approach also lets you discover important information about the behavior of your system even though a specific number of users won’t be obtained.
-When the test is over, you’ll be aware of whether your app is behind your targets and which bottlenecks it has.
+When the test is over, you’ll know whether your app is behind your targets and which bottlenecks it has.

 This is the case when a series of easy tests at various stages of deployment will be appropriate.
-An advantage of this test is the possibility to get errors fixed at an earlier time and save on costs.
+An advantage of this test is the possibility of fixing errors earlier and saving on costs.

 Another approach is emulating real-life conditions.
-This approach requires a more careful configuration with the purpose to simulate reality as realistically as possible.
+This approach requires a more careful configuration to simulate reality as realistically as possible.
 It also takes an extended time to deploy this environment.
 Since such a configuration takes more time and effort than the previous strategy, its timeline may be delayed.